mseminatore/ann/README.md

 testing dataset.

 > Note that due to large file size, the MNIST training data is not provided.
 A
-> link to download the files is provided below.
+> link to download the CSV files is provided below.

 The output of the **mnist** sample looks like the following: